jasper-zanjani/notes/lx/commands/README.md

 [dnf]: dnf.md '"Dandified YUM", successor to `yum` as a package manager for RPM-based Linux distributions like Fedora.'
 [fc-cache]: #fc-cache "Update the font cache."
 [ip]: ip.md "Newer alternative to the old `ifconfig`"
+[loginctl]: systemd.md "Control the systemd login manager"
 [iw]: iw.md "Show or manipulate wireless devices and their configuration"
+[xlsclients]: X.md#xlsclients "Determine what applications are running on the legacy X11 server provided with Wayland"